William Horlick: Philanthropy

 Horlick was a prominent philanthropist, especially in the Racine area.
 Gifts in Racine include Memorial Hall, a maternity wing at St. Luke's Hospital (in memory of his daughter Alice), Island Park, and Horlick Athletic Field, and the land for the high school named in his honour (William Horlick High School).

 Horlick also supported several polar expeditions, including one to the Antarctic by Richard Byrd and another to the North Pole by Roald Amundsen.
 Horlick not only supported the expeditions financially, but his malted milk also provided non-perishable nutrition for the explorers.
 Because of his contributions, Byrd named the Horlick Mountains in Antarctica after William Horlick.

 Pro Football

 In 1919, Horlick sponsored what was then called the "Horlick-Racine Legion".
 The team was sponsored by him and the American Legion Racine Post no. 76.
 Horlick paid the debts incurred for operating the Racine Legion.
 He also gave free use of his athletic field to both the Horlick-Racine Legion and Racine Tornadoes Football teams.
 He contributed substantial sums of money to convert Horlick Athletic Field to accommodate professional football and expended over $100,000 to cover the expenses of three 1920s seasons.

+Roller Polo

+Horlick owned a roller polo team in the Western League from 1900-1903.
+The team adopted the name "Horlicks of Racine" due to the equipment that he purchased for the club.
+The Horlicks finished their first season with a 7-6-5 record, a 15-8-3 mark in 1902, and a 34-46 record for the 1902/1903 season.

+In 1903, he donated the Horlick Cup, a $300 silvery trophy that was presented to the winning team of the league.
+If a team captured it for three consecutive years, they would be able to keep it.
+It was won by Elwood in 1903 and then Richmond in 1904, but after the Western League folded before the conclusion of the 1905 season, it was sent back to Horlick.
+The league was revived two years later, but once again the loop shut down before the completion the season.
+The cup was sent back to Horlick once again.
+It's whereabouts after that remain unknown.